top of page

 Rewilding Space

-We were recently successful in securing a grant through the Department for Media, Culture and Sport's Youth Investment Fund to create a fantastic Rewilding Space at the top of one of the fields at East Hull Community Farm.
+We secured a grant through the Department for Media, Culture and Sport's Youth Investment Fund to create a fantastic Rewilding Space at the top of one of the fields at East Hull Community Farm.

-We worked with young people to create a design for this space which will include an outdoor 'classroom'/learning space, compost toilets, fire pits and outdoor cooking area.
+We worked with young people to create a design for this space which includes an outdoor 'classroom'/learning space, compost toilets, fire pits and outdoor cooking area.

 This wonderful space is used for wild camps, workshops, nature therapy, community feasts, festivals and a whole lot more and provides an amazing resource for the local and wider community in which to spend time connecting with nature and their wild selves!